thoughtspot/thoughtspot.github.io/_reference/date-formats-for-loading.md

 Data loading formats do not change how data is displayed in tables and charts.

 The context where you _can control_ date and time formats is data modeling.
-Data modeling controls how data is displayed in search and their resulting answers.
+Data modeling controls how data is displayed in search and their resulting answers..

 ## Data loading formats through tsload